perlamohan/aurora-restore-04302025/aurora-restore-snapshot-check-manual.md

 - **Invalid SSM Parameters**: Verify SSM parameter values are correct
 - **Layer Issues**: Check layer versions and compatibility
 - **DynamoDB Errors**: Verify table names and permissions
+- **Configuration Validation**: Check that all required fields are present in the configuration

 3. **Cleanup**